 To remove the tree from the pot, carefully hold the fig tree by the base of the trunk.
 Tilt it over and hit the sides and bottom of the nursery pot with your hand to loosen the soil inside.

 Place it into the hole you just dug and loosen the soil around the roots.
 Add potting soil (Paid Link) around the root ball and then fill in the rest to top it off at the top.
 The soil will compress when it’s watered.
 I use organic potting soil rather than the dirt that I dug up.
 The reason is that it’s sterile, full of nutrients and has natural fertilizer.

 →If the tree is falling over, drive a stake into the ground next to it and then tie it to the tree.
 I reach for an old cotton rag or towel and then cut 1 inch strips of fabric off of it to use for tying the the stake to the tree.
 Over time, the fabric degrades and falls off.
 I like the fabric because it’s soft and doesn’t scratch the tree.

-- Now that the tree is planted, add mulch.
+Now that the tree is planted, add mulch.
 It doesn’t matter what kind of mulch.
-I like to use Natural Cedar Mulch.
-Be sure to mold it into a bowl shape or like building a bird’s nest around the tree with your hands.
+I like to use Cedar Wood Chips (Paid Link).
+Be sure to mold it into a donut shape or like building a bird’s nest around the tree with your hands.
 It will funnel the water toward the roots.

 →I only use mulch for the first year I plant the tree.
 The following year I just apply a fresh layer of soil and leave it alone.